MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-Content.md

 ### -Encoding

 Specifies the type of encoding for the target file.
-The default value is **ASCII**.
+The default value is **Default**.

 The acceptable values for this parameter are as follows: